Alejandro-Murcia/alejandrxmurcia/README.md

 - 👋 Hi, I’m @alejandrxmurcia
-- 👀 Currentyl I’m a Data Science student.
+- 👀 I’m a Data Science student, also interested in Sports Analytics, Data Visualization and Artificial Intelligence.
 - 🌱 I’m currently learning the core foundations of Computer Science and Data Science in order to get solid abilities and knowledge to take up bigger projects :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Sports Analytics.
-- 📫 How to reach me ...

 <!---
 alejandrxmurcia/alejandrxmurcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.